plone/training/docs/mastering-plone/features.md

 Therefore this page has the id "news" which we can see as part of its url `http://localhost:3000/news`.

 A page is folderish.
-To see its contained items, we change to '/contents' by clicking the folder icon.
+To inspect its contained items, we change to '/contents' by clicking the folder icon.

 We can change the order of the two contained items by dragging and dropping.